 What You Will Need To Make DIY Fabric Bowl Covers

-- Fabric – do prewash your chosen material – I chose two cotton fabric pieces of similar/same weight.
+- Fabric – do prewash your chosen material – I chose two organic cotton fabric pieces of similar/same weight.

 - Coordinating thread